 You have a safety switch that is part of the operator presence control system where the switch is a safety feature to ensure the mower shuts off in certain circumstances when it can’t recognize the operator.

-Solution: Check your safety switches and replace if you find a faulty switch.
+Solution: Check your safety switches and replace them if you find a faulty switch.

 Increased Load on Your Engine